tencentyun/tse-tools/zk2zk/README.md

-      --workerNum int                   the number of workers which are used to apply changes --workerRetryCnt int              the count of worker retry if failed --zkEventBuffer int               the length of zookeeper event buffer --zkEventWorkerLimit int          the limit number of zookeeper event handler
+      --workerNum int                   the number of workers which are used to apply changes --workerRetryCnt int              the count of worker retry if failed --zkEventBuffer int               the length of zookeeper event buffer --zkEventWorkerLimit int          the limit number of zookeeper event handle
 ```

 ## 如何构建